 START YOUR TRIP IN ST. CATHARINES – 1:00 PM

-Once a hub for travellers named Shipman’s Corners, St. Catharines grew into a thriving city after the construction of the Welland Canal in 1820 brought significant trade and commerce.
+Once a hub for travellers called Shipman’s Corners, St. Catharines grew into a thriving city after the construction of the Welland Canal in 1820 brought significant trade and commerce to the region.

-And while the canal continues to bring business through the city, St. Catharines has also become a thriving centre for the arts.
-Case in point, in 1969, a number of artists came together to form the collective known as the Niagara Artists Centre.
-Now, the Centre features works by local artists in a variety of media, including: painting, sculpture, performance art, and even film.
-The Centre and its resident artists also put on exhibitions and performances beyond its walls, bringing art to the wider community.
+While the canal continues to bring business through the city, St. Catharines has also become a thriving centre for the arts.
+In 1969, several artists came together to form the collective known as the Niagara Artists Centre.
+Now, the Centre features works by local artists across various media, including painting, sculpture, performance art, and even film.

 Visit THE ST. CATHARINES MUSEUM – 3:30 PM